li9i/cbgl/README.md

 ## Citation

-This repository holds the implementation of CBGL, whose theoretical underpinning and key performance aspects are presented in the following preprint
+The theoretical underpinning, key aspects, and experimental performance of CBGL are presented in the preprint cited through

 ```bibtex
 @article{cbgl,